Call Button

 Occipital Neuralgia Treatment

-Occipital Neuralgia is a medical disorder that presents with piercing, throbbing, or electric-shock-like chronic, aching pain in the upper neck, back of the head and behind the ears.
+Occipital Neuralgia is a medical disorder that presents with piercing, throbbing, electric-shock-like, or aching pain in the upper neck, back of the head and behind the ears.
 Though mostly manifesting as head pain or upper neck pain, occipital neuralgia pain will sometimes present in the forehead, behind the eyes, or in the scalp.
 Occipital Neuralgia is usually unilateral, meaning it is only on one side of the head.

 Once we commence with treatment, we expect a significant improvement to occur rapidly in 90% of our patients with Occipital Neuralgia and within the first 5 treatment consultations.
 Book today for an appointment for your non-medicated and non-invasive Occipital Neuralgia treatment.